 Near Moravia in Lavaca County, Texas — The American South (West South Central)

 Location.
-29° 34.981′ N, 96° 59.124′ W. Marker is near Moravia, Texas, in Lavaca County.
-Marker is on Farm to Market Road 957 ¾ mile south of County Highway 247, on the left when traveling north.
+29° 35.131′ N, 96° 59.103′ W. Marker is near Moravia, Texas, in Lavaca County.
+Marker is on Farm to Market Road 957 half a mile south of County Highway 247, on the left when traveling north.
 Touch for map.
 Marker is in this post office area: Moulton TX 77975, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Site of Moravia School (approx. 0.2 miles away); Moravia General Store (approx. half a mile away); Site of Komensky School (approx. 3.7 miles away); Bermuda Valley Farm (approx. 6.9 miles away); Cotton Grove Dance Floor & Store Site of Former Town of Lyons (approx. 7.2 miles away); St. James Missionary Baptist Church (approx. 7.7 miles away); Turner Hall (approx. 7.7 miles away).
+SPJST Moravia Cemetery (approx. 0.2 miles away); Moravia General Store (approx. 0.3 miles away); Site of Komensky School (approx. 3.8 miles away); Bermuda Valley Farm (approx. 6.8 miles away); Cotton Grove Dance Floor & Store (approx. 7 miles away); Site of Former Town of Lyons (approx. 7.1 miles away); St. James Missionary Baptist Church (approx. 7˝ miles away); Turner Hall (approx. 7.6 miles away).
 Touch for a list and map of all markers in Moravia.